 The mechanisms involved in many of these activities are not well understood, making it difficult to establish the detailed connections between the protein oscillations in SCN cells and the regulation of these activities.
 It is, however, clear that circadian oscillations in these activities are regulated by the SCN.
-The pioneering studies identifying the SCN as the locus of the central clock, showed that lesions to the SCN in rats eliminated circadian control of adrenal corticosterone (Moore & Eichler, 1972) and of drinking and locomotion (Stephan & Zucker, 1972).
-Transplant studies in the 1980s on lesioned rats that had been rendered arrhythmic established that transplanting SCN tissue from intact rats into the third ventricle could restore circadian motor activity, but not endocrine oscillations (Drucker-Colin, Aguilar-Roblero, Garcia-Hernandez, Fernandez-Cancino, & Rattoni, 1984; Sawaki, Nihonmatsu, & Kawamura, 1984; Lehman et al., 1987).
-If the donor tissue is from a mutant with a different circadian period, circadian behavior in the host will reflect that of the donor (Ralph, Foster, Davis, & Menaker, 1990).
+The pioneering studies identifying the SCN as the locus of the central clock showed that lesions to the SCN in rats eliminated circadian control of adrenal corticosterone (Moore and Eichler 1972) and of drinking and locomotion (Stephan and Zucker 1972).
+Transplant studies in the 1980s on lesioned rats that had been rendered arrhythmic established that transplanting SCN tissue from intact rats into the third ventricle could restore circadian motor activity, but not endocrine oscillations (Drucker-Colin et al. 1984, Sawaki et al. 1984, Lehman et al. 1987).
+If the donor tissue is from a mutant with a different circadian period, circadian behavior in the host will reflect that of the donor (Ralph et al. 1990).

 These lesion and transplant studies provide compelling evidence that oscillations in the SCN are used elsewhere in the body as a source of information about time of day so as to coordinate behaviors.
-A clue to how this is accomplished emerged along with the discovery of mammalian clock genes Clock and mPer1 and mPer2, as they were found to cycle not just in the SCN but in organs throughout the body (King et al., 1997; Sun et al., 1997).16 Balsalobre, Damiola, and
+A clue to how this is accomplished emerged along with the discovery of mammalian clock genes Clock and mPer1 and mPer2, as they were found to cycle not just in the SCN but in organs throughout the body (King et al. 1997, Sun et al. 1997).16 Balsalobre et al. (1998) demonstrated that with serum shock they could induce circadian oscillations in rat fibroblast tissue kept in culture for more than 25 years and concluded: